Keeping pupils safe at Emmanuel School

 7 - There will be staggered start and finish times.
 This is a government recommendation and the aim is to spread the arrival time so that there is less mingling of pupils and parents at the start and end of the day.
 We do recognise that we are an unusual school and some families have children in more than one phase of the school and so we will be flexible to ensure that we can maintain social distance and to avoid unnecessary hanging around and mingling.
 The general arrangements are as follows:

-Year 3 to Year 6 - arrive from 8:30 and by 8:45, with pupils entering through the ACCA doors at the far end of the main school ramp.
+Year 3 to Year 6 - arrive from 8:30 and by 8:45, with pupils entering through the front door at the end of the main school ramp.
 They will finish at 3:20pm.

-Year 7 to 11 - arrive from 8:15 and by 8:30, with pupils entering through the ACCA doors at the far end of the school ramp.
+Year 7 to 11 - arrive from 8:15 and by 8:30, with pupils entering through the front door at the end of the school ramp.
 They will finish at 3:30pm.

 Our aim is to get all the senior pupils into school before the juniors arrive.
 However, we will have junior teachers in their classrooms from 8:15 and if they have had to come early due to siblings in other sections and parents cannot supervise them, they will be able to come into their classrooms before 8:30.